 Windows administrators and SQL server administrators rejoice.
-According to a recent report, your skills are now in demand.
+According to a recent report, your skills are now

 A study from Menlo Park, Calif.-based Robert Half Technology Inc. reports that 11% of CIOs plan to add full-time staff to their IT departments in the second quarter while only 2% are planning to cut personnel.